-- 12.23 If the conditions in paragraph 12.16 are met and the hedged risk is - (a) the variable interest rate risk in a debt instrument measured at amortised cost, - (b) the foreign exchange risk in a firm commitment or a highly probable forecast transaction. - (c) the commodity price risk in a firm commitment or highly probable forecast transaction, or - (d) the foreign exchange risk in a net investment in a foreign operation, the entity shall recognise in other comprehensive income the portion of the change in the fair value of the hedging instrument that was effective in offsetting the change in the fair value or expected cash flows of the hedged item.
-The entity shall recognise in profit or loss any excess of the fair value of the hedging instrument over the change in the fair value of the expected cash flows (sometimes called hedge ineffectiveness).
-The hedging gain or loss recognised in other comprehensive income shall be reclassified to profit or loss when the hedged item is recognised in profit or loss or when the hedging relationship ends. - 12.24 If the hedged risk is the variable interest rate risk in a debt instrument measured at amortised cost, the entity shall subsequently recognise in profit or loss the periodic net cash settlements from the interest rate swap that is the hedging instrument in the period in which the net settlements accrue. - 12.25 The entity shall discontinue the hedge accounting specified in paragraph 12.23 if: - (a) the hedging instrument expires or is sold or terminated; - (b) the hedge no longer meets the criteria for hedge accounting in paragraph 12.16; - (c) in a hedge of a forecast transaction, the forecast transaction is no longer highly probable; or - (d) the entity revokes the designation.
+- 12.23 If the conditions in paragraph 12.16 are met and the hedged risk is: - (a) the variable interest rate risk in a debt instrument measured at amortised cost; - (b) the foreign exchange risk in a firm commitment or a highly probable forecast transaction; - (c) the commodity price risk in a firm commitment or highly probable forecast transaction; or - (d) the foreign exchange risk in a net investment in a foreign operation, the entity shall recognise in other comprehensive income the portion of the change in the fair value of the hedging instrument that was effective in offsetting the change in the fair value or expected cash flows of the hedged item.
+The entity shall recognise in profit or loss in each period any excess (in absolute amount) of the cumulative change in fair value of the hedging instrument over the cumulative change in the fair value of the expected cash flows of the hedged item since inception of the hedge (sometimes called hedge ineffectiveness).
+The hedging gain or loss recognised in other comprehensive income shall be reclassified to profit or loss when the hedged item is recognised in profit or loss, subject to the requirements in paragraph 12.25.
+However, the cumulative amount of any exchange differences that relate to a hedge of a net investment in a foreign operation recognised in other comprehensive income shall not be reclassified to profit or loss on disposal or partial disposal of the foreign operation.

+12.24 If the hedged risk is the variable interest rate risk in a debt instrument measured at amortised cost, the entity shall subsequently recognise in profit or loss the periodic net cash settlements from the interest rate swap that is the hedging instrument in the period in which the net settlements accrue.

+- 12.25 The entity shall discontinue prospectively the hedge accounting specified in paragraph 12.23 if: - (a) the hedging instrument expires or is sold or terminated; - (b) the hedge no longer meets the criteria for hedge accounting in paragraph 12.16; - (c) in a hedge of a forecast transaction, the forecast transaction is no longer highly probable; or - (d) the entity revokes the designation.

-If the forecast transaction is no longer expected to take place or if the hedged debt instrument measured at amortised cost is derecognised, any gain or loss on the hedging instrument that was recognised in other comprehensive income shall be reclassified from other comprehensive income to profit or loss.
+If the forecast transaction is no longer expected to take place or if the hedged debt instrument measured at amortised cost is derecognised, any gain or loss on the hedging instrument that was recognised in other comprehensive income shall be reclassified to profit or loss.